 Search Engine Optimization (SEO) is important in today’s world because the customer journey starts online.
-81% of consumers conduct an online search before physically going into a store but only 25% of internet users ever even go to the second page of Google search.
-That’s why it’s vital that your business ranks well, because even if you have a website and you show up on Google, if you’re not on that first page you’re not going to get near the number of clicks that you could be getting if you utilize local SEO.
+81% of consumers conduct an online search before physically going into a store but only 25% of internet users ever even go to the second page of a Google search.
+That’s why it’s vital that your business ranks well because even if you have a website and you show up on Google if you’re not on that first page you’re not going to get near the number of clicks that you could be getting if you utilize local SEO.

 Now, SEO can be a bit intimidating.
 Where do you begin?
 What do you do?
 Despite how complex and technical it may seem, there are simple things you can do to help improve the ranking of your business.

 To understand what businesses need to do to rank higher on search, we sat down with renowned SEO expert and the CEO of SEO Growth Partners, Joey Randazzo.

 Here are some of the tips he shared in the interview.
 You can watch the entire interview here.